emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has 2 sources, but doesn't auto-switch if one fails. ❌
 1. Site only has movies so it doesn't need auto-switch. 🟡
 1. Site feels dated, lots of room for improvement. ❌
-1. Has built in subs for most content and allows adjusting. ✔️
+1. Has built in subs for most content. ✔️
 1. Site only has movies. ❌
 1. Site allows you to create playlists, and you can login to sync them across devices. ✔️
 1. Site has sorting options, random movies, and playlist generators. ✔️